Azure/azure-quickstart-templates/SIOS_DataKeeper-SQL-Cluster/README.md

 # Known Issues

-This template is mostly deployed in a serial manner, and uses PowerShell DSC Extensions for final configurations.
++	This template is mostly deployed in a serial manner, and uses PowerShell DSC Extensions for final configurations.
 As a result, and because of current restrictions in the Azure back-end logic, deployment of this template requires 45-60 min to complete.
 Microsoft is working toward a solution that allows more parallel operations (enabling faster deployment times).
 This template will be updated accordingly as soon as possible.

++	Deploying the template using a method other than the "Deploy to Azure" button may not work initially.
+If deployment fails due to a 'ResourcePurchaseValidationFailed' error, deploy the template using the "Deploy to Azure" button, making sure to accept the legal terms at the bottom of the Custom Deployment blade.
+Other deployment methods should work for that subscription/account thereafter.

 ## Notes